VulcanJS/vulcan-next/src/pages/docs/features.md

 With have a non-regression test for SSR, so no surprise with component that suddenly appear in loading state.

-### Pass cookies to Apollo client during server render
+#### Pass cookies to Apollo client during server render

-### NOT Apollo v3/4

-We currently use Apollo Client v2.
-At the time of writing, v3 is still in beta.
+This allow to make authenticated calls

 ## Authentication